 Get Running Faster

 Looking for more help fixing Windows 10?
-Check out common pre-Anniversary Update issues and how to fix them.
+Check out how to manage your Windows 10 startup folder.

 If you were experiencing slow boot times, which of these fixes worked for you?
 If these didn’t work, let us know what else you tried in the comments!